MTHFR Mutations and Vitamin B12 Deficiencies

 Healthy red blood cell formation for energy and alertness: Vitamin B12 works closely with vitamin B9 (also called folate) to help make red blood cells which are required for carrying oxygen to all parts of your body.

 Supporting healthy sleep: B12 is involved in regulating sleep-wake cycles by helping to keep circadian rhythms in sync.
-Studies also show a connection between low Vitamin B12 and insomnia.
+Studies also show a connection between low Vitamin B12 and insomnia9.

 How Does An MTHFR Mutation Affect the Body's Ability to Use Vitamin B12?

-A MTHFR mutation reduces the amount of active folate being produced in the body.
-B12 requires the active form of folate in order to be absorbed.
+A MTHFR mutation10 reduces the amount of active folate being produced in the body.
+B12 requires the active form of folate11 in order to be absorbed.
 Depending on the combination of the mutation, this can affect the body’s ability to convert B12 and folate into glutathione by around 20-70%.

-MTR and MTRR variants are genetic SNPs (single nucleotide polymorphisms) that may significantly impact the conversion and absorption of B12 in the body.
-Numerous studies show that homozygosity for the C677T mutation (a double mutation on the 677 SNP - sometimes denoted as 677TT) is also strongly associated with B12 deficiency.
+MTR and MTRR variants12 are genetic SNPs (single nucleotide polymorphisms) that may significantly impact the conversion and absorption of B12 in the body.
+Numerous studies show that homozygosity for the C677T mutation13 (a double mutation on the 677 SNP - sometimes denoted as 677TT) is also strongly associated with B12 deficiency.

 It’s worth noting that active folate ((6S)-5-methyltetrahydrofolate) is the form that bypasses MTHFR mutations, while folic acid does not.